Viking symbols and ancient Norse mythology are most definitely on trend at the moment, both for tattoos, on jewellery and in the movies.

 However, the images depicted in Solomon’s Testament look more like the Helm of Awe than the Vegvisir, and similar symbols have never been found in any Christian churches or other religious documents, so it seems unlikely that it has a Christian origin.

-Neo-pagan groups also claim the Vegvisir as a popular symbol, while others attach a magical mysticism to it.
+Neo-pagan groups (like Norse pagans) also claim the Vegvisir as a popular symbol, while others attach a magical mysticism to it.

 So how old is the Vegvisir?